rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 So finally we have our btrfs on / with ext4 /boot and swap, each on their own mdraid device.

-N.B. if something is not right simply use the **refresh** icon and after clicking **Rescan** on the resulting dialog one can return to the stage in Step:9 above, ie selecting both drives and starting partitioning again.
+If something is not right remember the **refresh** icon explained in Step: 9 above as this is the last opportunity for it's use.

 If all looks well then Click **Done** and proceed.